trimstray/nginx-admins-handbook/README.md

 - [ ] Performance: _Use "$request_uri" to avoid using regular expressions_
 - [ ] Performance: _Use "try_files" directive to ensure a file exists_
 - [ ] Performacne: _Don't pass all requests to backends - use "try_files"_
-- [ ] Performance: _Set proxy timeouts for normal load and higher under heavy load_
+- [ ] Performance: _Set proxy timeouts for normal load and under heavy load_
 - [ ] Performance: _Configure kernel parameters for high load traffic_
 - [ ] Hardening: _Set properly files and directories permissions (also with acls) on a paths_